Riddells Creek railway station

-Riddells Creek railway station is located on the Deniliquin line in Victoria, Australia.
-It serves the town of Riddells Creek, and it opened on 8 July 1861.
-It was renamed Riddell on 9 May 1904, and was renamed Riddells Creek on 12 October 1976.
+Riddells Creek railway station is a regional railway station on the Deniliquin line, part of the Victorian railway network.
+It serves the north-western suburb and town of Riddells Creek, in Victoria, Australia.
+Riddells Creek station is a ground level unstaffed station, featuring two side platforms.
+It opened on 8 July 1861, with the current station provided in 2014.

+Initially opened as Riddells Creek, the station was renamed to Riddell on 9 May 1904.
+It then was renamed back to its current name of Riddells Creek on 12 October 1976.

 History

 Riddells Creek opened with the line on 8 July 1861.
 The station, like the township itself, was named after local settler John Riddell, who acquired property in the area in 1841.
 Riddell later became a member of the Victorian Legislative Council and the Victorian Legislative Assembly.

-In 1864, a goods shed and goods platform was provided on the Down platform (Platform 2).
+In 1864, a goods shed and goods platform was provided on the down platform (Platform 2).
 By 1879, the station had a signal box and was a block post, using the telegraph instruments, with Winter's instruments provided by 1890.

 The station was renamed Riddell on 9 May 1904, as part of a policy by the Victorian Railways to adopt short station names.
 By this time, there was two sidings to the south of Platform 2.

 On 12 October 1976, the station was renamed back to Riddells Creek.

 A six lever frame was provided in 1927, to control the signals, until it was closed as a block post in April 1993.
-After this, the signals and interlocking were abolished, and a crossover at the Up end of the station was spiked.
+After this, the signals and interlocking were abolished, and a crossover at the up end of the station was spiked.

 As part of the Regional Fast Rail project in 2005, the station received a refurbishment, including new platform facings and new fencing.
 In 2010, the goods shed was refurbished into a waiting room and ticket office.
 In January 2014, the platforms were extended to accommodate longer trains.